Skip Navigation

 You can't just purchase an EDR solution and expect it to safeguard your business automatically.
 It requires the right people with the right skills to be in charge.
 Typically, this would be a team of cybersecurity professionals to deploy the tool, configure it precisely, and understand and interpret the alerts.
 And most importantly, it's this team that responds rapidly when the system detects the threat.

-Maintaining a dedicated cybersecurity team to handle EDR systems is difficult for small and mid-sized businesses due to budget constraints.
+Maintaining a dedicated cybersecurity team to handle EDR systems is difficult for small and mid-sized businesses, primarily due to cost.
 The growing shortage of skilled cybersecurity professionals only adds to the challenge.
-In the U.S., there is a severe shortage of skilled cybersecurity professionals, resulting in over 700,000 cybersecurity positions remaining unfilled.
+In the U.S., there is a severe shortage of cybersecurity professionals, resulting in over 700,000 cybersecurity positions remaining unfilled.

 EDR limitations for managed service providers